cyberway/cyberway.documentation/devportal/golos_contracts/rewards_definition.md

 To determine the amount of reward to j-th beneficiary, it is recommended to apply the formula

 ```
-ben_rewardⱼ = (payout - curation_payout) × deductprcntⱼ       (5)
+ben_rewardⱼ = (payout - curation_payout) × weightⱼ       (5)
 ```
 **Components of the formula:**
   * `ben_rewardⱼ` — amount of reward to j-th beneficiary.
   * `payout` — total amount of reward for the post, calculated by the formula (1).
   * `curation_payout` — total amount of fee to curators for the post, calculated by the formula (2).
   * `(payout - curation_payout)` — total amount of rewards allocated to beneficiaries and author.
-  * `deductprcnt = post::beneficiary::deductprcnt` — a share of rewards allocated to j-th beneficiary.
+  * `weightⱼ` — a weight of reward allocated to j-th beneficiary.
 This percentage value is set by the author at the time of posting.

 The award amount should be determined by the formula (5) for each beneficiary.
 Needed data about beneficiaries can be taken from the field  `beneficiaries` of the table `message`.
 There is an array containing names and percentage deductions.